dofy/PopClip-Extensions/README.md

 # My PopClip Extensions

+## Index

 - Open GitHub Repo

-  Open GitHub Repo in a web browser with the selected text like AUTHOR/REPO
+  > Open GitHub Repo in a web browser with the selected text like AUTHOR/REPO